Category — Large Families at Disney World

 In cash, renting both a Two Bedroom and a Studio at the Villas at the Wilderness Lodge will be in total $149/person per night for 10 people; if you can rent points, the cost drops to $72-83/person/night.

-11 People: Your basic options are a Grand Villa at Jambo House or Studio and a Two Bedroom Villa at Kidani Village.
+11 People: Your basic options are a Grand Villa at Jambo House or a Studio and a Two Bedroom Villa at Kidani Village.

 A Grand Villa will cost $214/person per night if you reserve through the website, and $98-113/person/night if you rent points.